angelaguirre-chico/CS605_Angel_Aguirre/Assignment_1/README.md

 The program will ask you to enter the first number.
 After that the program will ask you to enter the second number.

-**Note:** both numbers must be integers.
-You will be asked to enter the value again if you enter something other than an integer

 Next the program will ask you to select an operation.
 You can select the following: